• Skip to primary navigation

 • Advertise

-11 Critical VPN Features You NEED (+ how to use them)
+11 Critical VPN Features You NEED in 2025 (+ how to use them)

 What are the most important VPN features you should look for in a VPN?
 There’s a lot of money that fuels the VPN market, both in advertisements and in affiliate commissions.
 It’s hard to know which VPN features are marketing mumbo-jumbo and which are legitimately useful.
 Let’s take a deeper look at what these are.